May 26 to June 3, 2018

 Day 9: Oban

-Islay festival and discover the Hebrides, it was a wonderful journey through Scotland.
-After a very big breakfast, it’s time to say goodbye.
+Our Islay Whiskey Festival sailing trip has come to an end and it was a wonderful journey through Scotland.
+After a nice breakfast, it’s time to say goodbye.